-A reverse mortgage allows you to draw on the value of your home without having to sell it.
-A “reversal” of a conventional mortgage where you would pay monthly principal and interest payments, a reverse mortgage is a loan that may allow you to receive monthly payments.
+A Reverse Mortgage loan allows you to draw on a portion of the value in your home without having to sell it and may allow you to receive monthly cash flow payments.
 The loan is repaid when you sell your home, the last borrower passes away, or you no longer live there as the principal residence.
-However, there are some circumstances that could cause the loan to become due and payable such as non-payment of property taxes, homeowners, or flood insurance.
-As a borrower, you must continue to pay property-related fees, taxes, and insurance, and must maintain the home in good condition.
-Extended absences by the last named borrower from the home can trigger the loan being called due and payable.
+There are some circumstances that will cause the loan to mature and the balance to become due and payable.
+The borrower is still responsible for paying property taxes, insurance and maintenance of home.
 Credit is subject to age, minimum income guidelines, credit history, and property qualifications.
 Program rates, fees, terms, and conditions are not available in all states and are subject to change.

-You can use the cash payments as you wish: to supplement your retirement income, make home improvements, pay bills, or vacation.
+You can use the loan proceed payments as you wish*: to enhance and extend your retirement, make home improvements, pay bills, or vacation.
 It’s all up to you.

 *This advertisement does not constitute financial advice.
 Please consult a financial advisor regarding your specific situation.